 You can try using cashews as a thickener by soaking them in boiling water for 30 minutes, then blending them until completely smooth.
 Then, use two tablespoons of cashew paste for every 1 egg yolk you want to replace.

-Note that I haven't tried to use cashews in this banana pudding recipe, so I can't guarantee that they'll work but I've used something similar in our no bake cookie dough bars.
+Note that I haven't tried to use cashews in this banana pudding recipe, so I can't guarantee that they'll work.
 If you have a go, definitely let us know how it turns out – or if you find a better egg yolk substitute for banana pudding.

 Do I have to use gluten free vanilla wafers?